-All Pandox employees are responsible for incorporating sustainability into
+All Pandox employees are responsible for incorporating sustainability into their work in accordance with the Company's policies and strategies.

 Governing documents

 The Code of Conduct for employees constitutes the ethical guidelines for Pandox's operations.
 As part of their workplace orientation every new employee learns about the Code of Conduct in a Company-wide digital course.
 The Code of Conduct also prohibits the employees from taking a political stance in the Company's name.
 The Code is based on the Ten Principles in the UN Global Compact and the underlying conventions and declarations that cover human rights, rights at work (ILO), environmental protection and anti-corruption.